 The objective is to maintain an acceptable level of safety within the greater commercial competition and increase in passengers which now exists.
 All three programmes provide candidates with a body of knowledge and personal research which will enhance the commercial progess and safety management of air transport.

 The typical student on these courses will have a number of years of experience in their particular field of aeronautical expertise.
 The courses have been tremendously successful both with students worldwide as well as from the UK.
 Graduates have moved to position of responsibilility in air safety and air transport management with aviation authorities, within the military, in national and other airlines throughout the world.

-Since their inception, the courses have been endorsed and supported by the Guild.
-Originally, the Guild provided a single bursary of £2,500 to assist a student who had no other means of support, this was increased to two, and from 2009, three bursaries will be available, one for each of the three MSc courses.
+Since their inception, the courses have been endorsed and supported by the Company.
+Originally, the Company provided a single bursary of £2,500 to assist a student who had no other means of support, this was increased to two, and from 2009, several more have been available over all of the three MSc courses.

-We can proudly point to a number of extremely successful professionals around the world who have received support through the Guild bursaries.
+We can proudly point to a number of extremely successful professionals around the world who have received support through the Company bursaries.
 Peter Baske, working with Mission Aviation Fellowship, who now spends his day flying and maintaining his aircraft while carring out humanitarian relief operations.
 Determined to improve the quality of service delivered by civilian humanitarian relief organisations, at his own expense he undertook the course leading to the MSc in Air Safety Management.
-His final dissertation "Assisting Air Transport in Developing Countries" has been so well received by the examiners, that they are recommending that it be published.
+His final dissertation "Assisting Air Transport in Developing Countries" was so well received by the examiners, that they recommended that it be published.

-Professor Diana Green, an Assistant on the Court, is the principal liaison officer.
+Professor Marion Wooldridge, Liveryman and Assistant on the Court of the Company, is the principal liaison officer.

 Please see the following video link about the Company and the bursary programme:

 The 2016 academic bursaries have been awarded as follows: